Winterhilfswerk Tirol region folk costume pin

 Place of CreationGermany

-DescriptionEmbroidered male figure in traditional folk dress from the Tirol region [a Nazi administrative division in Austria] in metal frame painted brown.
+DescriptionEmbroidered male figure in traditional folk dress from the Tirol region [a Nazi administrative division in Austria] in metal frame painted blue.

 Materials/Techniquesembroidered rayon in painted metal frame